magicql/GeoDenStream/README.md

-# GeoDenStream based on MOA (Massive Online Analysis)
+# GeoDenStream

 Please refer to the following publication for more details of this project:
 Li, M., Croitoru, A., & Yue, S. (2020).
 GeoDenStream: An improved DenStream clustering method for managing entity data within geographical data streams.
 Computers & Geosciences, 144, 104563. https://doi.org/10.1016/j.cageo.2020.104563

 ---------------------------------------------------------------------------------------------------------------------------------